abhishek1235/archetypes/backbase-launchpad-archetype/README.md

 Version **5.5.0.0**

 ##Overview
-A blank Maven archetype for the Backbase Portal Foundation with Launchpad Foundation on top pre-configured and ready-to-use.
+A blank Maven archetype for the Backbase Portal Foundation with Launchpad Foundation on top of it pre-configured and ready to use.
 This archetype contains integrated Mashup Services and Targeting (default configuration) with all necessery configuration files already pre-configured.

 The archetype is currently pre-configured for Jetty and Tomcat 7.
 One can easily switch from Tomcat 7 to Tomcat 6 by changing a single line within the POM file.
 It also contains all necessery scripts and configuration files required for forther configuration changes.